LGN520/farreach-public/docs/netreach-v4.md

 		* TODO: If with ptf session limitation, we can place snapshot flag in SRAM; load values and reset registers by data plane;
 	+ TODO: Periodically reset CM
 		* TODO: If with ptf session limitation, we can reset it in data plane
+- NOTE: In the host colocated with server
+	+ TODO: We use controller thread to simulate controller for cache management
+	+ TODO: We use reflector thread to simulate the extra link for connection between data plane and switch OS

 ## Details